-We are expanding our services for Fall 2020!
 We know that there is no substitute for engaging with primary sources and rare collections in person.
 We eagerly await the day when we can again welcome all researchers safely back to campus.
 Until then, we will be focusing our attention on exploring and developing new ways of experiencing our collections through expanded virtual services.

 You can start your own search as you always have through our various online discovery tools:

 Use the Finding Aids Database to locate more information about archival material.

 Use the Online Catalog to locate books and manuscripts.

 Many of our digitized materials can be found in these resources.